ja88a/cosmos-icda-checkers-chain/readme.md

 ### Configure

-Your blockchain in development can be configured with `config.yml`.
+The blockchain in development can be configured with `config.yml`.
 To learn more, see the [Ignite CLI docs](https://docs.ignite.com).

 ### Web Frontend